libsbmljs/examples/readme.md

 These Node.js examples are taken mainly from the official [libSBML C++ examples](http://sbml.org/Software/libSBML/5.17.0/docs//cpp-api/libsbml-example-files.html).
 The JavaScript versions here are intended to show how accomplish the same respective tasks with libsbmljs.
 The examples typically create an SBML file and print the results to the console.
 There are three directories - "core", "stable", and "experimental," which each make use of the respective libsbmljs npm package ("libsbmljs_core", "libsbmljs_stable", and "libsbmljs_experimental").

-## Running the Webpack Example
+## Webpack Example

 To use libsbmljs in the browser, you will most likely end up using Webpack to bundle all of the JavaScript assets used in your site.
 Using Emscripten modules like libsbmljs with Webpack can be a little tricky, and, because this is such a common use case, we provide an example to show you the basics.
-Another, more complicated, resource would be the source code for the [libsbmljs official demo](https://github.com/libsbmljs/demo).

-TODO
+The Webpack example can be found [here](https://github.com/libsbmljs/webpack-example).